a18/deepmanifold/README.md

 # deepart

 Run `./scripts/install/install_all.sh` to install.
-It will install python dependencies, download caffe, compile caffe, and download the necessary weight file.
+This will install python dependencies, download caffe, compile caffe, and download the necessary weight file.
+It is assumed that caffe lives at `../caffe` and it will not be downloaded if it already exists.

+The primary script is `gen_deepart.py`. `./gen_deepart.py COMMAND --help` will list command-line options for any of the following commands: extract, pca, match and reconstruct.

 Run `./gen_deepart.py extract dataset/lfw.txt` to extract ConvNet features for the LFW dataset.

 Run `./gen_deepart.py pca` to compute the PCA projection.
 Note: you will need 85 GB (128 GB for float64) of memory.

 Run `./gen_deepart.py match` to produce a synthetic aging demonstration.
 The match command will move a test image (`--test_indices`) away from a source distribution and toward a target distribution.
-The size of each distribution and the selected attribute are set by `--source_k`, `--target_k`, and `--attr`.
-The match result is stored in a directory named `results_TIME_match` where `TIME` is seconds after the UNIX epoch.
+The size of each distribution and the selected attribute are set by `--source_k`, `--target_k`, and `--attr` (e.g., 10 for Senior).
+Look inside `dataset/lfw_attributes.txt` for a list of attributes.
+The latent vector results are stored in a directory named `results_TIME_match` where `TIME` is seconds after the UNIX epoch.

+The preceeding command will automatically reconstruct images from latent space vectors with default reconstruction settings.
+Run ``./gen_deepart.py reconstruct --test_indices='[6005, 3659, 8499, 12217, 9982, 4322, 10449, 10969, 4245, 7028]' --prefix=results_1450738103_match/match --desc=match_reconstruct`` to reconstruct images.
+This will allow you to specify the reconstruction parameters.